AMartins87/genius-trivia-quiz/README.md

 ## **BUGS**
+-   I had to select 'New JavaScript features (ES6)' in JShint.com in configuration as I am using const and let variables and arrow function syntax which are available in ES6 or Mozilla JS extension.
 -   Function hideRules() in script.js, line 23 is marked as unused variable in jshint report, however this function is called in index.html.
 -   Jshint warning: Expected an assignment or function call and instead saw an expression >> it applies to nextQuestion() where I am calling for a new question.